Vendor Case Study Video

 “It took me a while to actually own that, appreciate that and celebrate that,” he said.

-As The Lemon Ad Stand has grown to serve an array of companies, Calvin and Vanessa now understand the value of leading an organization with people of diverse backgrounds and perspectives.
+As The Lemon Ad Stand has grown to serve an array of companies, Calvin and Vanessa now understand the value of leading an organisation with people of diverse backgrounds and perspectives.
 That not-so-secret ingredient has helped the agency relate to clients, understand their audiences and find the best ways to promote and position brands.

 “We have so many people on our team from different backgrounds that we’re able to address cultural matters in an authentic way,” Calvin said.
 “I want everyone that’s on our team to be themselves.”